patware/febedb/README.md

 On the other hand, at the end of the transition, your app will in position/state to make it easy to adopt them.

+## Methodology

+Each step will have its own directory, with a "before" and an "after".

+For each step, the app will be executable from Visual Studio or from the command line.

+Steps:

+1. story begins with a 3 tier app.
+[README](./src/step1.normal/README.md)
+1. app will be "dockerized".
+1. container orchestration with docker-compose
+1. Kubernetes

 ## Technologies

 Starting technologies and software: